Stochastic Dynamics of Incoherent Branched Flow

 starting from $\psi_{z=0}(x)=\psi_o(x)$, where $\psi_o$ is a coherent or partially coherent field and $V$ is a smooth and slowly varying potential, which we assume to be a random process.
 We will denote by $\EE[\cdot]$ the expectation with respect to the distribution of this random process.

-We present our work in the context of optics so as to consider a concrete example.
-However, the paraxial wave equation Eq.(\ref{eq:parax0}) is ubiquitous in physics and, as such, the processes discussed herein are broadly applicable to a variety of physical systems.
+We present our work in optics as a concrete example, but the paraxial wave Eq.(\ref{eq:parax0}) is widespread in physics, making the processes discussed herein broadly applicable to various systems.
 In optics, the parameter $\alpha$ and the potential $V$ are related to the index of refraction $n$ as follows: $\alpha= {1}/({2k_o n_o})$, $V(z,x)= { k_o (n_o^2-n^2(z,x))}{/( {2}n_o})$, where $k_o$ is the wavenumber in free space, $n_o$ is the homogeneous background index of refraction, and $n(z,x)$ is the spatially dependent index of refraction of the medium.

 We will consider two different types of initial field.\\ {\it 1.} We will first consider the coherent case in which the initial field is a plane wave: $\psi_o(x)=1$.
 The measured intensity is $|\psi_z(x)|^2$, the mean intensity is $\EE\left[ |\psi_z(x)|^2 \right]$, and the scintillation index (i.e., the relative variance of the intensity) is